rajansawhney/CCAS/README.md

 }
 ```

-You have successfully placed an order with CCAS!
+...you have successfully placed an order with CCAS!

 Once you place the order, you can view it's details using the link mentioned as part of the JSON object.